 Chorus Director &

 Jack has been Chorus Director of Spires Philharmonic Chorus since 2015, preparing and conducting both the Orchestra and Chorus in pieces from Handel to Vaughan Williams, as well as leading Spires Play & Sing Days.

 Jack is a prolific young conductor, leading orchestras, choirs and opera companies across the Midlands, the North and Wales.
 In addition to his position here at Spires, he is Music Director at Stafford Sinfonia and Opera Ddraig in Cardiff and of Birmingham Gay Symphony Orchestra.

-As well as his regular busy schedule of rehearsals and concerts, Jack was Assistant Conductor of the Royal Opera House’s production of The Firework Makers Daughter in December 2015, Music Director of Handel’s Acis and Galatea with Taunton Festival Opera with world-renowned bass-baritone Donald Maxwell and Assistant Conductor for an award-winning production of Britten’s Paul Bunyan with WNO Youth Opera.
+As well as his regular busy schedule of rehearsals and concerts, Jack was appointed as an Assistant Conductor at the City of Birmingham Symphony Orchestra for their 2022-23 seasons.
+He was Assistant Conductor of the Royal Opera House’s production of The Firework Makers Daughter in December 2015, Music Director of Handel’s Acis and Galatea with Taunton Festival Opera with world-renowned bass-baritone Donald Maxwell and Assistant Conductor for an award-winning production of Britten’s Paul Bunyan with WNO Youth Opera.
 Jack studied Music at University of Birmingham and went on to study Conducting at the Royal Welsh College of Music and Drama and is currently tutored by Michael Seal (Associate Conductor of the CBSO).
 When not conducting Jack is also the Librarian at the CBSO and is a freelance piano tuner and technician.

 After completing a degree in classical studies from the University of Liverpool, Alistair studied violin at the Birmingham Conservatoire, graduating in 1996.